briancullinan/morpheus/README.md

 ## Use cases

 What the heck is this?
 Can't stake a claim without providing evidence.
+Chrome DevTools is a powerful API used by companies like JetBrains to automate Javascript testing and debugging.
+It works by interpreting the Javascript calls and making calls back to the IDE during execution.
+Rather than exposing this functionality to basic users, Google has decided it should be locked away behind walls of settings and guards.
+This plugin intends to explore the visual design of automating DevTools.

+How can many people benefit from something very complicate made very simple?

 ### Use case 1, the lowly call center
 In my experience, there are call centers (*cough* Kaizer) that benefit from automated tools for